andesse/HUE-CLIP-API.Node-RED-Flows/README.md

-I attached some pictures how the flows / payload / xy Color look like / a screenshot of my own setup
+I attached some pictures how the flows / payload / xy Color look like / helper function flow v2 / a screenshot of my own setup

 For a full API Documentation you could create an Account at: https://developers.meethue.com/